 2011 Dr. Raymond Oenbring, Assistant Professor, English Studies: “Corpus Linguistic Studies of Standard Bahamian English: A Comparative Study of Newspaper Usage”

-2009 Dr. Daphne Grace, Professor, English Studies, Northern Bahamas Campus: Relocating Consciousness: Diasporic Writers and the Dynamics of Literary Experience;
+2009 Dr. Daphne Grace, Professor, English Studies, University of The Bahamas-North: Relocating Consciousness: Diasporic Writers and the Dynamics of Literary Experience;

 2005 (1) Ann Lawlor, Associate Professor, English Studies: The Harbour Island Story.